 Update: While all of Everlane's shoes have become cult favorites (for both their comfort and simplicity), one particular style from this collection is causing a serious frenzy.
-The Day Heel, which was in the works for over a year leading up to its launch in April, sold out in a matter of days and has now racked up a 28,000 person wait list.
-Yes, 28,000.
+The Day Heel, which was in the works for over a year leading up to its launch in April, sold out in a matter of days.

 This post was originally published on April 13, 2017.